 “As a tech lead, I have struggled with deciding what to spend my time on.
 I have often felt that every minute not spent writing or reviewing code is an inappropriate use of time.
 I have tried to make sure that my plans are as perfect as possible before sharing them to reduce the amount of feedback.
 This often backfired.

-The leadership program has helped to me to reach clarity on my role.
+The leadership program has helped me to reach clarity on my role.
 I realized that I can bring more value to my team by focusing my energy on what I’m good at; for example, setting and communicating strategy.
 It also helped me to realize the value of understanding and acknowledging what is important to other people before creating a plan.”

 “I really enjoyed participating in this program.
 The interactive case driven nature taught me broadly applicable strategies for cross and within-team interactions.
 At the same time I also learnt concrete scripts that I could use to collaborate with co-workers to better align on shared goals.”